• Skip to main content

 Here you’ll find 5 natural and easy ways to prevent lower back pain after standing.

-Being on your feet for hours each day is an uncomfortable and painful reality for stay at home moms, cashiers, health care workers, bank tellers, restaurant servers, mail sorters, assembly line workers, retail salespeople and the list goes on and on.
+Being on your feet for hours each day is an uncomfortable and painful reality for stay-at-home moms, cashiers, health care workers, waiters and waitresses, pharmacists, mail sorters, assembly line workers, retail salespeople and the list goes on and on.

 They can all join the “party” at any moment – if they haven’t already.